NSSL-SJTU/MCP-SEC/README.md

 # MCP-SEC

-MCP-SEC is the research artifact accompanying our paper:
+MCP-SEC is the analysis tool of our paper:

 **Mind Your Server: A Systematic Study of Parasitic Toolchain Attacks on the MCP Ecosystem**